levand/domina/readme.md

 ### Event Objects

 When an event is triggered, it invokes the provided listener function, passing it an event object.
-The event object will be an instance of the `goog.events.Event` prototype, but will also implement ClojureScript's `ILookup` protocol, as well as the `domina.events.Event` protocol.
+The event object will implement ClojureScript's `ILookup` protocol, as well as the `domina.events.Event` protocol.

 Implementing the `ILookup` protocol makes it easy to pull values from browser events using ClojureScript's built in lookup functions such as `get` and `contains?`, as well as using keywords in function position.
 Note that although native events only have string keys, Domina will attempt to translate keywords to strings for lookup purposes.